square/microsite/_pages/mobile-interview-project.md

 So, please try to take as few shortcuts and use as few hacks as possible.
 If you do need to take some shortcuts for the sake of time, please note so in a code comment and the README.

-We’re looking for code as close to the real world as possible, so please utilize best practices for architecture and testability, and tell us in the README if you had to compromise.
+We’re looking for code as close to the real world as possible, so please utilize best practices for the language, and tell us in the README if you had to make compromises.

  * Q) **Do I need to worry about future extensibility?**